Part C – Leave

 - An employee may be granted leave (with or without pay) to enable the employee to fulfil Australian Defence Force (ADF) Reserve and Continuous Full-time Service (CFTS) or Cadet Force obligations.

-- May continue to access other components of their remuneration package, e.g. superannuation (subject to applicable superannuation fund rules), studies assistance, salary reviews and cars.
+- Employees may continue to access other components of their remuneration package, e.g. superannuation (subject to applicable superannuation fund rules), studies assistance, salary reviews and cars.

 - Defence Reserve Leave counts as service for all purposes, except for unpaid leave to undertake Continuous Full-time Service (CFTS).
 Unpaid leave for the purpose of CFTS counts for all purposes except Annual Leave.